 All data-cleaning and preprocessing as well as experiments were performed in Python3 using a Tensorflow backend.
-The computer operating system used was the Windows 10, the basic configuration is: CPU is Intel Core i5 with 16GB RAM and 2.40GHz processing speed.
+The computer operating system used was the Windows 10, the basic configuration is: CPU is Intel Core i5 with 16 GB RAM and 2.40 GHz processing speed.

-4.1 | Stationary Wavelet Transform (SWT) Decomposition
+4.1.
+Stationary Wavelet Transform (SWT) Decomposition

 The study used the SWT to decompose the data into Approximation Coefficients (AC) and Detail Coefficients (DC).
-The Daubenchies2 (db2) mother wavelet was used for the decomposition on the Wavelet Toolbox.
+The coefficients are specified in Table 4 and they were used as inputs for the decomposed data vanishing gradient-resilient OGRU model.